queen-raae/gatsby-plugin-let-it-snow/README.md

 ## Stay updated

-Stay updated on the development of this plugin by [subscribing to emails from Queen Raae](https://queen.raae.codes/emails) from [@raae](https://twitter.com/raae).
+Stay updated on the development of this plugin by [subscribing to emails](https://queen.raae.codes/emails) from Queen [@raae](https://twitter.com/raae).